A Security Officer Salary Guide for Employers in 2024

 Tips for setting competitive salaries

-Now that you know the national averages and the factors influencing security guard salaries, let’s translate that into competitive salary packages.
-This is key to attract and retain the best guards.
+Now that you know the national averages and the factors influencing security officer salaries, let’s translate that into competitive salary packages.
+This is key to attract and retain the best officers.

 Here are some of our best tips:

 - Consider competitors: Research what your competitors are offering.
-While you don't necessarily need to outbid everyone, staying in the same ballpark is crucial to attracting qualified candidates who have options.
+You don't necessarily need to outbid everyone, but staying in the same ballpark is crucial to attracting qualified candidates who have options.

 High turnover is a drain on any security company.
-It costs time, money, and can leave your clients vulnerable.
+It costs time and money and can leave your clients vulnerable.
 You can combat that by creating a work environment that attracts top talent and keeps them happy.

-Belfry is an all-in-one solution specifically designed to help you handle everything from automated scheduling and payroll to real-time officer tracking and compliance.
+Belfry is an all-in-one security management platform specifically designed to help you handle everything from automated scheduling and payroll to real-time officer tracking and compliance.

 Here's how Belfry can help you retain your top talent and save money in the long run: